 A short example: during apprenticeship I sat with a mentor through many intakes, practicing careful listening and note-taking until I could reliably identify patterns and suggest safe, culturally appropriate next steps.
 That repetition—combined with reflective feedback—built confidence and competence.

-These pathways teach consistency, humility, clear boundaries, and how to coordinate with clinical services when a person’s health needs exceed my scope.
+These pathways teach consistency, humility, and how to coordinate with clinical services when a person’s health needs exceed my scope.

 My role: purpose, service, and responsibility